Light fixture safety tips

 How often should I inspect my light fixtures?

-It's a good idea to inspect your light fixtures every 6 months to a year, looking for any signs of wear, damage, or potential safety issues.
+It's a good idea to visually inspect your light fixtures every 6-12 months for any signs of wear, damage, or loose connections.

 Connect with certified professionals in your area